 Hyde Park, London (England, 1866)

 So Britain sent a lot of money to the Empress Cixi in China to help her fight the Uighurs and force them to stay part of China.
 But at the same time, the British started the Opium Wars in China, selling opium to Chinese people, and fought the Crimean War against Russia.
+In 1885, the British took control of Botswana.
 Other countries got poorer, and rich people in Britain became very, very rich.

 At the same time, though, people were starting to see voting as a right for all people.
 Thanks to public protests, by 1885 most men in Britain could vote.
 When Victoria died in 1901, after ruling for 63 years, the British Empire was very strong, but British women were still trying to get the vote, along with the poorest British men.